-On Cadigal and Kameygal land, and welcoming visitors at the entrance to new sculpture parklands, Asterisk is a modern compass in Sydney NSW, placing equal value on different perspectives.
-Combining celestial form and ancient stones sourced from different parts of this oldest Continent in the world, the sculpture links the metaphysical realms of earth and sky.
-It refers to human journeys and ancient stellar navigation systems used to guide Indigenous travellers on journeys far and wide.
-Named after the Ancient Greek work for ‘little star’, the asterisk symbol creates a visual and sensory pause.
-Visible from a human-made 30mH mound at St Peters Interchange in this new transport route, Asterisk's striking shadows create a sundial, marking change of seasons and time of day, and inviting locals and visitors to interact, reflect, explore and play.
+On Cadigal and Kameygal land, welcoming visitors at the entrance to new sculpture parklands, Asterisk is a modern compass in Sydney NSW, placing equal value on different perspectives.
+It combines celestial form and ancient stone sourced from different areas of the oldest Continent in the world, linking the metaphysical realms of earth and sky.
+Asterisk evokes human journeys and ancient stellar navigation systems used to guide Indigenous and European travellers on journeys far and wide.
+Named after the Ancient Greek word for ‘little star’, Asterisk points to Ginan, a small star recently recognised internationally by its Australian Aboriginal star name.
+The asterisk symbol is a visual and sensory pause.
+Visible from a human-made 30mH mound at St Peters Interchange in this new transport route, the sculpture's shadows create a sundial inside a circle of local heritage stone.
+Marking the change of seasons and indicating new directions, Asterisk invites locals and visitors to interact, reflect, explore and play.